com-pas/compas-architecture/technical/TECHNICAL_ARCHITECTURE.md

 The diagram above shows the deployment view.
 Blue components are within scope of the CoMPAS project.

-**CoMPAS microservice**s are built from Java source code on Github (not shown) using the Gradle build proces.
+**CoMPAS microservice**s are built from Java source code on Github (not shown) using the Maven build process.
 This results in a compiled java application.

 The result of the CI/CD is a **Container Image** in the Docker Registry.
 A **Container Image** contains one **CoMPAS microservice**.
 More than one CoMPAS microservice may be present in the image only if they are closely related and should be deployed and scaled together.